f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 ```

 The PUT method only returned a http status code (204), no payload/content typically returned when an operation succeeds.
 When we issue a GET we expect the DNS resolver/server to be part of the list.
-We actually expect the DNS endpoint to look exactly like the payload we sent.
+We actually expect the DNS resource to look exactly like the payload we sent.
 If we would have omitted `"host-entries"` or `"config": {"search": [..]}`, those configurations would have been deleted as per our "desired configuration" (declarative!).

 ## Step 3.
 Item-level resource declaration